logic-fabric/fundamentals-of-testing-js/README.md

-# Fundamentals of testing in _JavasSript_ - June 2022
+# Fundamentals of testing in _JavasScript_ - June 2022

 Training repo for the first parts of [Testing _JavaScript_ with Kent C. Dodds](https://testingjavascript.com/) course: